ProckPP/rest-api/README.md

 # Profiles Rest API

-This is a restapi on prfiles.
+This is a rest-Api on profiles.